-The OkHttpClient and ApacheHttpClient and ApacheHC5 feign clients can be used by setting feign.okhttp.enabled or feign.httpclient.enabled or feign.httpclient.hc5.enabled to true, respectively, and having them on the classpath.
-You can customize the HTTP client used by providing a bean of either org.apache.http.impl.client.CloseableHttpClient when using Apache or okhttp3.0kHttpClient when using OK HTTP or org.apache.hc.client5.http.impl.classic.CloseableHttpClient when using Apache HC5.
+The OkHttpClient and ApacheHttpClient feign clients can be used by setting feign.okhttp.enabled or feign.httpclient.enabled to true, respectively, and having them on the classpath.
+You can customize the HTTP client used by providing a bean of either org.apache.http.impl.client.CloseableHttpClient when using Apache or okhttp3.0kHttpClient when using OK HTTP.